Frame the whole room first

 Best pattern

 Start with the room feeling you can already name.
-Move to the flagship audit when you need the full scored readout.
+Move to the full audit when you need the full scored readout.

 Full room audit